 How should the employer respond if an employee fails to attend a meeting to discuss a statutory request for flexible working?

-If an employee fails to attend a scheduled meeting to discuss a statutory request for flexible working, the employer should contact the employee, request an explanation for his or her absence and attempt to reschedule the meeting if appropriate.
+If an employee fails to attend a scheduled meeting to discuss a statutory request for flexible working, the employer should contact the employee, request an explanation for their absence and attempt to reschedule the meeting if appropriate.

-If the employee does not have a good reason for failing to attend the meeting, the employer may wish to make a decision on his or her request at this stage, without rescheduling the meeting.
+If the employee does not have a good reason for failing to attend the meeting, the employer may wish to make a decision on the request at this stage, without rescheduling the meeting.
 The employer should bear in mind its duty to handle the request in a reasonable manner when making such a decision.

 Under s.80G(1D) of the Employment Rights Act 1996, if the employee fails without good reason to attend both the initial meeting and a rescheduled meeting, the employer can treat the application as withdrawn.
 It must confirm in writing to the employee that it has decided to treat the application as withdrawn.